estefanniegg/YouTube/CONTRIBUTE.md

 ## 1.1.
 Current projects

-Current projects can be found in both [hacks](hacks/) and [tutorial](tutorials/) sections of this repository.
+Current projects can be found in both [build](builds/) and [tutorial](tutorials/) sections of this repository.
 Contributions in the form of fixes and improvements are welcome; however, must first be tested and proven to work.

 Simply [fork the repository](https://help.github.com/articles/fork-a-repo/), make your changes, and send a [pull request](https://help.github.com/articles/about-pull-requests/) for approval.
+Estefannie promises to actually look at pull requests this time :)

 # 2. Reporting Bugs